guybenb/TLC301---AI-driven-self-healing-churn-prediction-and-fraud-detection-on-AWS/Lab2.md

 Under visual types, choose Line chart.
 Drag call_service_duration to the Value field well.
-Drag timestamp_new to the X axis field well.
+Drag date to the X axis field well.

 Amazon QuickSight generates a dashboard, as in the following screenshot.